 You may notice that we have no participation from variants of the name VICK except for Roger whose ancestry includes a WICK and William who is a WICKS.
 This is due to the fact that VICK, although relatively uncommon, is one of the most common of the variant names.
 We are looking for new project members with variant surnames.

 Haplogroup Q is very rare in Europeans.
 The haplogroup Q VICKs are all descended from a Joseph VICK who immigrated about 1670.
-Several facts point to Joseph1 coming from Gloucestershire, England.
+Some cirumstances suggest Joseph1 coming from Gloucestershire, England, but cannot be proven with any solid evidence.
 What his earlier family history is cannot be determined at this time.
 Dr. Stephen Oppenheimer of Oxford University has said that Joseph’s first ancestor in the British Isles was most likely an invader from northern Norway and ultimately from Asia.

 Other ideas are that English VICKs originated from Huguenot immigrants to England from the French persecution of the 1500s, were imported into England by the King as tradesmen in the 1300s from Germany or France, or came as Roman settlers as early as 100 AD, in addition to the hap Q VICKs’ probable Nordic connection.